Haridas Kesaria

-Haridas Kesaria (died.
-March 1527; Devnagari: हरिदास केसरिया), or Haridas Mahiyaria, was a 16th-century Mewar chieftain, warrior and poet from Rajasthan.
-In the Battle of Gagron in 1519, he fought alongside the Mewar army led by Rana Sanga, capturing and imprisoning the Sultan Mahmud Khalji II of Malwa, thus quickly ending the war.
-He was a close friend of Rana Sanga, participating in many battles and campaigns of Mewar kingdom.
+Haridas Kesaria or Haridas Mahiyaria (d.
+March 1527) was a 16th-century feudal chieftain, army commander and a poet from Rajasthan.
+In the Battle of Gagron, he captured the Sultan Mahmud Khalji II of Malwa Sultanate and presented him to the Rana.
+Haridas was a close ally of Rana Sanga, participating in many battles and campaigns of the Kingdom of Mewar.